In trans people, GOP candidates find latest ‘wedge issue’ | Times Leader

 “It’s good messaging.
 Who doesn’t want to protect children?” said Don Haider-Markel, a University of Kansas political science professor.

-Although examples like Lia Thomas are Hartzler — who cites her experience as a high school athlete and coach — said in an interview that the issue of trans athletes is ad-worthy in a Senate race because it is a “representation of the wokeness that is being inflicted upon us from all sides and has gone beyond common sense.”
+Although examples like Lia Thomas are few across the country, Hartzler — who cites her experience as a high school athlete and coach — said in an interview that the issue of trans athletes is ad-worthy in a Senate race because it is a “representation of the wokeness that is being inflicted upon us from all sides and has gone beyond common sense.”

 A spokesperson for University of Pennsylvania athletics said Thomas would not comment on the ad.